voormedia/taxology/source/insights/fintech-tackles-withholding-tax-recovery-procedures-in-eu-which-cost-investors-billions.html.md

 date: 2018-07-01T00:00:00.000Z
 featured: /images/insights/blog-article.jpg
 tags: blog
+author: Jeroen van der Wal
+authordescription: >-
+  Founder and CEO of the fintech Taxology, which developed the Protocol platform that automates the identification of tax relief entitlement.
 summary: >-
   Within the EU, no two withholding tax relief procedures are the same.
 Each country has its own procedure, relief forms, statute of limitations, and its